 About me [arf20]

 Thats what I call a homelab!
-Now lets talk about my main workstation.
-A Ryzen 7 3700x 3.8GHz, 32GB RAM DDR4 3200MHz, GTX 1660 Super, 512GB M.2 NVMe SSD, and a 1TB old HDD.
+Now here is my workstation setup.
+A Ryzen 7 3700x 3.8GHz, 32GB RAM DDR4 3200MHz, GTX 1660 Super, 1TB NVMe Crucial and 512GB, and a 1TB old HDD.
 Fair enough ;).
-I noted the serious lack of space, so I use the drive in R720 as a network drive over SMB, and use it to install and run software over the network in my PC.
+It's linked to the server via NFS, very convenient.

-My next hobby is a unexpected one.
+My next hobby is a classic one.
 Although I wan't born early enough to live it first hand, but I love retrocomputing, and old electronics in general really.
 I was always interested in old Windows versions, my first laptop was a old Fujistsu Siemens Amilo D something with Win XP, old for the time, but still worked for what I wanted to do, learn BATCH and BASIC.
 Then I discovered VMs, specifically DOSBOX, it was fun.
 But VMs wasn't enough, I wanted actual hardware, so my uncle gifted me a 486 VLB motherboard (486dx-33, 4MB 30-pin SIMM, all cache installed), and gathering other stuff from ebay and my high school.
 I got a 2MB VLB Trident, a AT power supply, a PS/2 to AT keyb adapter, a Multi I/O controller for a 3.5" floppy drive, and a 4GB hard drive (wayy to big for a 486, but I didnt have a older one).
 So I installed MS-DOS 6.22 and Windows 3.1, but lacked RAM to run some stuff.
 Borland C++ 4.5 worked tho, where my 2 hobbies overlap, I learned Win16 API.
 I also got a 10mbps NIC, and connected my almost 30 year old 486 to the actual internet, but I couldn't do much apart from FTP, Telnet, IRC...
 Most of the internet nowdays is HTTPS forced, with TLS 1.2 required, which not a lot of old browsers support.
 Thats why I allow bare HTTP in my webserver, you ain't gonna fill forms here anyways.
 The funny thing is that I made all of that whithout even having the 486 in a box.
-Now the 486 is left aside, I'm in other projects.
+Now the 486 is a bit abandoned though.

-Updated as of 11-09-2021
+Updated as of 04-03-2023